Frequently Asked Questions

 No. Though I continue to support existing couples, I no longer accept couples and family clients.

 How much are counselling fees?
-Do you offer a sliding scale?

 Are your services covered by extended health insurance?